Bpalkmim/iALC/README.md

 # iALC

-Implementação das provas de correção e completude do cálculo de sequentes apresentado em https://arxiv.org/abs/1803.07543 para a lógica de descrição intuicionista iALC.
+Implementação de provas de correção e completude para o Cálculo de Sequentes (em LEAN) e para um sistema de Dedução Natural (em Coq).

+Implementation of the soundness and completeness proofs for the Sequent Calculus (in LEAN) and for a Natural Deduction system (in Coq).